Shirley MacLaine: 1955–1959: Career beginnings and success

 MacLaine began her career and quickly rose to fame during the final years of the Golden Age of Hollywood when she made her film debut in Alfred Hitchcock's The Trouble with Harry (1955), for which she won the Golden Globe Award for New Star of the Year – Actress.

 The Trouble with Harry was quickly followed by her role in the Martin and Lewis film Artists and Models (also 1955).
 Soon afterwards, she had the female lead in Around the World in 80 Days (1956), which won the Academy Award for Best Picture.
 This was followed by Hot Spell, The Sheepman, and The Matchmaker (1958), all released in 1958.

-MacLaine played Ginny Moorehead, who falls in love with Frank Sinatra's character, Dave, in Vincente Minelli's adaptation of James Jones’ novel Some Came Running, in the 1958 film of the same name.
+MacLaine played Ginny Moorehead, who falls in love with Frank Sinatra's character, Dave, in Vincente Minnelli's adaptation of James Jones' novel Some Came Running, in the 1958 film of the same name.
 The film saw her co-starring with Dean Martin for the second time.
 For her role as Ginny Moorehead, she earned positive reviews and received her first nominations for the Academy Award for Best Actress and the Golden Globe Award for Best Actress in a Motion Picture – Drama.
 She appeared with Dean Martin in Career (1959), the third of their several films.